Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 How much does a degree from The College of Saint Scholastica Cost?

-The average annual cost of the degree at The College of Saint Scholastica is USD: 52561.
+The average annual cost of the degree at The College of Saint Scholastica is $53,069.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at The College of Saint Scholastica is much less than this.

 At The College of Saint Scholastica, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist The College of Saint Scholastica as your choice in the form.

-How much a The College of Saint Scholastica Graduate make?
+How much does a The College of Saint Scholastica Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 65934.
-An average The College of Saint Scholastica graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $65,934.
+An average The College of Saint Scholastica graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools